-Trade and Other Payables
+15) Trade and Other Payables

 The carrying amounts of trade and other payables approximate their fair value largely due to the short-term maturities and nature of these instruments.
 The repayment terms of trade payables vary between on demand and 30 days.
 No interest is payable on trade payables.
+Trade and other payables primarily include amounts for operations and maintenance of solar parks.